Mikkel Andersen (footballer): Midtjylland

 On 25 June 2015, Andersen signed a two-year contract with FC Midtjylland.
 Andersen played all six matches in the Europa League group stage against Club Brugge, Legia Warsaw and Napoli, where FC Midtjylland finished as runners-up to qualify for the final rounds.
 In February 2016, Midtjylland and Andersen beat Manchester United 2–1 at MCH Arena and lost 1–5 at Old Trafford in the second leg of round of 32.
 In those two matches, Andersen saved a penalty from Juan Mata, and his general performances were generally lauded.
 In the same 2015–16 season, Andersen kept an average score of under one goal against in the Superliga, where Midtjylland finished third in the league and won bronze medals.

 Andersen left the club in the summer of 2017.

 Lyngby BK

 Andersen signed a three-year contract with Lyngby Boldklub on 24 June 2017.

 SK Brann

 Andersen joined the Norwegian Eliteserien club SK Brann, in June 2021, but terminated his contract 20 August the same year, after a scandal involving him and other players partying at Brann Stadion.

 Viborg

 On 31 August 2021, Andersen joined newly promoted Danish Superliga club Viborg FF on a deal until June 2023.
+In June 2023, Andersen's departure from the club was confirmed.

+Fremad Amager

+On August 4, 2023, Andersen was suddenly on the team sheet and in the starting lineup when the newly relegated Danish 2nd Division club Fremad Amager met HIK in a league match.
+However, there had been no official announcement from the club about Andersen's move to Fremad Amager.

+In March 2025 the club confirmed, that Andersen had extended his contract for the upcoming three seasons.
+However, on 27 May 2025—just under two months later—the club announced that the contract with Andersen, who served as both player and goalkeeping coach, had been terminated with immediate effect, without further explanation.